Welcome to our London studio

 The playbook captures what surfaced: seven opportunities urging us to design differently – prompting us to move past function and consider how places influence social, emotional and cultural outcomes.
 We have more agency than we think; the spaces we create can fragment or connect, limit or inspire, isolate or bring people together.

-The theme of last month’s Venice Architecture Biennale explored the climate crisis, demographic change, and the future of human-centric design, while asking: How must design evolve to meet humanity’s shifting realities?
+The theme of the Venice Architecture Biennale explored the climate crisis, demographic change, and the future of human-centric design, while asking: How must design evolve to meet humanity’s shifting realities?

 Lara Baillargeon, Junior Designer and part of the London studio’s SIGNALS initiative, our strategic foresight forum exploring emerging global trends, visited the Biennale to find out more.